StadGent/mail_template_gent-base/README.md

 This can be done by online tools such as <a href="https://htmlemail.io/inline/">Responsive Email CSS Inliner</a>.

 The mail template shown is an example in its most minimal form.
+The mail template is in the dutch language.

 The mail template has the following structure: